miranamin23/first-React-project/README.md

 - Clickable button to generate cookies.
 - Upgrades that automatically increase cookie production.
-- Progress display showing collected cookies.
+- Progress display showing collected cookies and counted cookies per second.
-- Responsive design for both desktop and mobile devices.
+- PopUps show up if you achieve a certain amount of cookies.

 ## Installation